agude/agude.github.io/_books/consider_phlebas.md

 [int]: https://web.archive.org/web/20071223184232/http://homepages.compuserve.de/Mostral/interviews/starlog94.htm

-I think that Horza's bleak reality is supposed to contrast that his belief that his side of the war is the more enlightened one, but it was just unpleasant to read about him _drowning in literal shit_ and _having his fingers chewed off_.
+I think that Horza's bleak reality is supposed to contrast with his belief that his side of the war is the more enlightened one, but it was just unpleasant to read about him _drowning in literal shit_ and _having his fingers chewed off_.